lynnlangit/Hello-AWS-Data-Services/4_data_lake/4_Batch/README.md

 ### Compute Environment
 Create a compute environment to use a set of (managed or unmanaged) compute resources to run jobs
-- create a **MANAGED** compute environment to specify desired compute type (Fargate or EC2) at several levels of detail
+- create a **MANAGED** compute environment to have AWS scale and configure your instances
-    - set up compute environments that use a particular type of EC2 instance, a particular model such as c5.2xlarge or m5.10xlarge, or simply specify that you want to use the newest instance types
+    - specify desired compute type: Fargate, Fargate Spot, EC2 on-demand --or-- EC2 spot
+    - for Fargate, specify **max CPUs**
+    - for EC2...
+        - choose EC2 allowed **instance types**, such as c5.2xlarge or m5.10xlarge --or-- select **optimal**
-    - specify the minimum, desired, and maximum number of vCPUs for the environment, along with the amount you are willing to pay for a Spot Instance as a percentage of the On-Demand Instance price and a target set of VPC subnets.
+        - specify the minimum, desired, and maximum **number of vCPUs** for the environment
+            - choose  the amount you are willing to pay for a Spot Instance as a percentage of the On-Demand Instance price and a target set of VPC subnets.
-        - use an 'allocation strategy' two possible settings
-        - choose how Batch launches instances on your behalf
+        - choose an **allocation strategy** two possible settings, which defined how Batch launches instances on your behalf
+            - `BEST_FIT` for lowest priced instance types
-        - use `Best Fit Progressive` for On-Demand CEs and Spot Capacity Optimized for Spot CEs.
-This will make it much more likely Batch will be able to secure the needed capacity for your workloads by pulling from diverse instance types --OR--
+            - `BEST_FIT_PROGRESSIVE` for on-Demand CEs and Spot Capacity Optimized for Spot CEs, for ensuring spot instance will be available to handle bursting
-        - ensure Batch chooses only the lowest priced instance types appropriate to your jobs, you can select the `Best Fit` strategy
+            - `SPOT_CAPACITY_OPTIMIZED` as above, for **SPOT** Provisioning
-- create an **UNMANAGED** compute environment when you want to control scaling manually
+- create an **UNMANAGED** compute environment when you want to control configuration and scaling manually